Rohit Paudel: International career

 In July 2018, he was named in Nepal's squad for their One Day International (ODI) series against the Netherlands.
 These were Nepal's first ODI matches since gaining ODI status during the 2018 Cricket World Cup Qualifier.
 He made his Twenty20 debut for Nepal in the 2018 MCC Tri-Nation Series against the Marylebone Cricket Club on 29 July 2018.

 Rohit Paudel marked his entry into ODI cricket for Nepal during a match against the Netherlands on August 3, 2018.
-Remarkably, at the tender age of 15 years and 335 days, he joined the ranks as the fourth-youngest player to debut in an ODI.
+Remarkably, at the age of 15 years and 335 days, he joined the ranks as the fourth-youngest player to debut in an ODI.
 During his inaugural ODI appearance, he contributed 6 runs off just 15 balls, showcasing his early potential with a boundary.
 Batting in the number 6 position, Paudel was caught out during the course of the match.

 In August 2018, he was named in Nepal's squad for the 2018 Asia Cup Qualifier tournament.
 In the match against the United Arab Emirates (UAE) on August 30, 2018, Rohit Paudel contributed 9 runs to Nepal's innings.
 It was his second ODI match.
 He faced 14 deliveries during his time at the crease, scoring at a strike rate of 64.28.
 However, he was dismissed after hitting 2 boundaries, caught by the opposition.

 In October 2018, he was the leading run-scorer for Nepal in the 2018 ACC Under-19 Asia Cup, with 161 runs in three matches.

 On 26 January 2019, at the age of 16 years and 146 days on his third ODI match, Paudel became the youngest male cricketer to score an international half-century.
 He scored 55 runs from 58 balls in the second ODI against the United Arab Emirates at the ICC Academy Ground in Dubai. on his fourth ODI, the next game, he scored 16 runs off 24 balls.

 In January 2019, he was named in Nepal's Twenty20 International (T20I) squad for the series against the United Arab Emirates.
 He made his T20I debut for Nepal against the United Arab Emirates on 31 January 2019.
 In this match, Rohit batted in the 6th position and scored 4 runs off 8 balls.
 He managed to hit 1 four during his innings and had a strike rate of 50.00.
 Paudel was eventually dismissed by being caught out.